Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 Add the following parameters to `.env` file:

-- `MUMBAI_DEPLOYER_PRIVATE_KEY` - the first Polygon Testnet wallet private key with MATICs.
+- `MUMBAI_DEPLOYER_PRIVATE_KEY` -  private key for Polygon Testnet Wallet #1.
 - `MUMBAI_URL` - you can use `https://mumbai.polygon.superprotocol.com/hesoyam`, which is the Super Protocol Polygon node, or your own.
-- `POLYGON_API_KEY` - the API Key you have generated in [Polygonscan](https://polygonscan.com/login).
+- `POLYGON_API_KEY` - the mainnet API Key you have generated in [Polygonscan](https://polygonscan.com/login).

-Then install dependencies and compile the contract:
+Install dependencies and compile the contract:

 ```shell
 docker compose up build
 ```

-You will need to do the same in the directory `smart-contract`.
-Please execute the following commands:
+Now you will need to do the same thing in the directory `Blockchain/sp-oracle/smart-contract`:

 ```shell
 cd ../sp-oracle/smart-contract/
 cp .env.example .env
 ```
-Copy and insert all the parameters that have been already specified in the previous `.env` file.
+Copy and insert all the parameters as above.

-Next, in the same directory, install dependencies and compile the contract:
+In the same directory, install dependencies and compile the contract:

 ```shell
 npm i